artainmo/42-graduation-verification/README.md

 In script mac's homebrew is used to install the dependencies.

 Errors may be present or changes in requirements could happen in the future.
 Please let me know if a fix is necessary.

-If 'jq' creates error messages and makes the application bug, simply stop and relaunch the application.